Introduction

 change whatever is needed and send it back to update.
 The complete contact object

-is returned in the JSON body when using /getcontact
+is returned in the JSON body when using /getcontact and /findcontactbyaddress.

 This makes it easy to modify the existing object before sending it back.